 Schedule a thirty-minute video meeting with your leadership team.
 Then lay that question on them.
 This isn’t a meeting to address tactical issues.
 Use a separate meeting to figure out what to do now to deal with the current crisis.
 And do that first.

 If this crisis ends in 2 months, what would we want to be different about our company?

 This question gets to the bigger issues of change, culture, innovation and even mission.

 As you discuss it, lock in the first element.
 That’s the “If this crisis ends in 2 months” part.
 For now, stick with the original premise.

 Then dive into the meat of the matter.
 “What would we want to be different about our company?”

 There’s a practical point to all this.
 Every business in America has been forced to make changes.
 So has every person.
 And we all see things a little differently now.
 We look at things in new ways.
 The world has changed.

 Capitalize on this moment.
 Think outside the box.
 Maybe its painfully obvious you need more innovation.
 Or maybe you’ve seen your team rally together and want to keep it that way.
 You may discover you need to approach your market differently.

 At Barr Corporate Success, our business isn’t to tell clients what they want to hear.
 It’s to tell them what they need to hear.
 Sometimes that means getting leaders to rethink the status quo.
 Or focusing on the question you should ask now.
-Whether you’re in Cincinnati or anywhere in America, please contact Krissi Barr of Barr Corporate Success if you have a question you’d like to ask us.
+We do this with our executive coaching, strategic planning facilitation and other consulting services.
+Whether you’re in Cincinnati, Ohio, Kentucky, Jacksonville, Florida or anywhere in America, please contact Krissi Barr of Barr Corporate Success if you have a question you’d like to ask us.